-We have completed new floodplain studies that indicate revised flood risks for several Austin watersheds.
-We periodically restudy creeks to ensure accurate floodplain maps, which help us prepare for flooding.
+Preliminary, revised floodplain maps are available for several Austin watersheds.
+We periodically restudy creeks to ensure accurate floodplain maps, which help us prepare for and communicate the risks of flooding.

 There are three ways the study affects properties in these watersheds: